challamani/blockchain-simulation/README.md

 List of Blockchain databases - BigChainDB / Cassandra / ChainifyDB / PostChain / ProvenDB - (internally uses MongoDB),

-This simulator not using above of the above database systems - in this project everything is in-memory operation may be in long run - I'll try to achieve multi-node write once Block-chain.
+This simulator not using above of the above database systems - in this project everything is in-memory operation may be in long run - we will try to achieve multi-node write once read anywhere Block-chain.

 How Blockchain solved below problems